Quantum phase shift and neutrino oscillations in a stationary, weak gravitational field: Introduction

+We apply our method to the determination of the oscillations of neutrinos considered as superpositions of two eigenstates with different masses.
+We assume that the different eigenstates of the neutrinos are described by wave packets and that only the components of these wave packets having the same energy contribute to the interference (see, e.g., Refs.~\refcite{Stodolsky1}, \refcite{Lipkin} and \refcite{Crocker}).
+For practical calculations we consider that the metric perturbations are given by the terms of order $G/c^2$ and $G/c^3$ within the standard post-Newtonian formalism, $G$ being the Newtonian gravitational constant.

+We obtain explicit expressions for a gravitational field generated by a spherical, homogeneous body.
+Our results hold even in the case of non-radial propagations and for sources located inside the central body.
+Finally, we compare our formula giving the accumulated quantum phase with the results found in Ref.~\refcite{Crocker} for the exterior Schwarzschild metric.

-In this paper, $G$ is the Newtonian gravitational constant and $c$ is the speed of light in a vacuum.
-We suppose that space-time is covered by a global quasi Cartesian coordinates system $(x^{\mu})$.
-We put $x^0 = ct$, $t$ being a time coordinate and we use the notation $\bx =(x^i)$.
+We suppose that spacetime is covered by a global quasi Minkowskian coordinate system $(x^{\mu})$.
+We put $x^0 = ct$, $t$ being a timelike coordinate and we use the notation ${\bf x} =(x^i)$.
 The signature adopted for the metric tensor $g_{\mu\nu}$ is $(+---)$.